Galaxy Watch Studio supports Gear S3, Gear Sport, Galaxy Watch, Galaxy Watch Active, Galaxy Watch Active2, and Galaxy Watch3.

 - In the Properties > Appearance > Font drop-down list, click Add font.
 From the file manager, select the font to add.

-- Drag and drop the .ttf file into the GWD workspace.
+- Drag and drop the .ttf file into the GWS workspace.

-On a Mac, the font must be installed before it can be added to GWD.
+On macOS, the font must be installed before it can be added to GWS.
 To install the font, double-click the font in the Finder and click Install Font.
-To make the font available to all projects in GWD, add the font to the
+To make the font available to all projects in GWS, add the font to the

 You can display your digital clock, weather type text component, or normal text in another language.
 See Language Settings for more information.